-The Acute Care for the Elders (ACE) Unit on Greenberg 11 South at New York-Presbyterian Hospital/Weill Cornell Medicine is a special elder-friendly unit that thrives on teamwork.
+The Acute Care for Elders (ACE) Unit on Greenberg 11 South at New York-Presbyterian Hospital/Weill Cornell Medicine is a special elder-friendly unit that thrives on teamwork.
 The environment is designed to be warm and healing, with artwork on the walls and a day area with a view of the East River, where patients and families can spend time together.
 Our volunteers help patients remain active and engaged.

 On the unit, the attending geriatrician, medical team, nurses, nursing assistants, dietician, social worker and therapists work together to provide care geared towards the special needs of the geriatric population.
 Maintaining a holistic perspective, they assess each patient's medical and psychosocial needs to achieve the best possible outcome.

-When patients from the Irving Sherwood Wright Center on Aging or other outpatient programs require hospitalization at New York-Presbyterian Hospital/Weill Cornell Medicine, the geriatric consultation service provides continuity of care.
+When patients from the Center on Aging or other outpatient programs require hospitalization at New York-Presbyterian Hospital/Weill Cornell Medicine, the geriatric consultation service provides continuity of care.
 This service consists of an attending geriatrician, geriatrics fellow and other trainees who work closely with other staff to care for the patient.
 A major goal of the geriatric consultation team is to prevent or limit common problems in hospitalized older adults such as delirium, incontinence and immobility.
 Other New York-Presbyterian Hospital/Weill Cornell Medicine physicians request consultation for medical issues, such as wound care, Transcatheter Aortic Valve Replacement (TAVR) assessment, gait disorders, perioperative management of older adults and other geriatric concerns.

 The EGL House Call Program at New York Presbyterian Hospital- Weill Cornell Medical Center is comprised of physicians and a geriatric nurse practitioner that provide home-based primary (and occasionally consultative) care for homebound older adults living in Manhattan.
 The service areas are primarily from 40th Street to 100th Street on the East and West sides of Manhattan.